Sepehrnm/wordpress-hesabfa-plugin/README.txt

 * Add ability to link a user to a contact in Hesabfa manually
 * Clear product name when import from Hesabfa to not cause problem in unique product link
 * set zero quantity for products that not exist in warehouse when synchronizing

+= 1.90.52 - 19.02.2022 =
+* Product name length limit expanded to 200 characters
+* Fix bug: duplication of contact in Hesabfa when it's a guest customer
+* Some code refactor and improvement

 == Upgrade Notice ==
 Automatic updates should work smoothly, but we still recommend you back up your site.